-The type of actions/measures/strategies which was, is and will be implemented is very diverse.
-This paper will focus on the implementation problems as well as on the CPTED - approach type of measures.
+The types of actions/measures/strategies, which were, are and will be implemented, are very diverse.
+This paper will focus on the implementation problems and will show some successful approaches.

-The project is now - after more than 5 years - for most parts in the fourth step and for some parts still in the third step (e.g. there is still no registration/monitor system in place).
+The project is now - after more than 5 years - for most parts in the fourth step and for some parts still in the third step (e.g. there is still no general and uniform registration/monitor system in place).
 Some measures are already implemented and some are underway.
-The project is facing huge implementation problems because so many actors and participant are involved all making their own plans, following their own priorities and speaking their own functional language.
+The project was facing huge implementation problems because so many actors and participants were involved, all making their own plans, following their own priorities and speaking their own functional language.
+As will be shown later, great improvement is made particularly in this aspect the last two years.

-The Netherlands, Amsterdam, schools risky, riskier, riskiest?
+The Netherlands, Amsterdam, Schools Risky, Riskier, Riskiest?